Check out our YouTube Channel

 Films on Class, Wealth, Power, Resistance, and Social Justice

 Below is a listing prepared by Paul Kivel in his book, You Call This Democracy?
 (Apex Press, 2004).
-Thanks to Paul for sharing this wonderful list of more than 50 films.
-Please let us know if you recommend a film and we’ll add it to the list.

 Just about every film made deals with issues of class and power, race and gender, whether explicitly or implicitly.
 Most of these films look directly at these issues, or at least, are excellent tools for discussions about these issues.
 These films vary tremendously in quality, style, subject, and intent.
 Use them to provoke your own thinking and to engage in discussions with others about Who Decides?
 Who Benefits?
 And Who Pays?

 Films on Class, Wealth, Power, and Social Justice: